sagecodes/intro-to-sql/README.md

 *caveat* I'm not an Galvanize instructor, they're much better at teaching than I am!

 If you have an event you would like to see or put on let me know!
 I'm always looking for ideas.
-Talk to me after the workshop or find me oneline at one of these:
+Talk to me after the workshop or find me online at one of these:

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)